dart-lang/site-www/src/_guides/libraries/java-interop.md

 ## More examples

-Here are some more complex examples of using `package:jnigen`:
+The following are some more comprehensive examples of using `package:jnigen`:

 | **Example**             | **Description**                                                                                 |
 |-------------------------|-------------------------------------------------------------------------------------------------|